Drop structure: Baffle chute

 The baffle chute drop is built entirely of concrete and is effective with low maintenance needs.
-They typically consist of a concrete chute lined with "baffle" teeth to slow velocity of water as it passes over the structure.
-Despite these appeals, however, they have very "limited structural and aesthetic flexibility, which can cause them to be undesirable in most urban settings."
+It typically consists of a concrete chute lined with "baffle" teeth to slow the water as it passes over the structure.
+Despite these appeals, however, it has very "limited structural and aesthetic flexibility, which can cause [it] to be undesirable in most urban settings."

 Environmental effects

 Wildlife

 Drop structures have been shown to either be beneficial or detrimental to habitat in the stream.
 They create complexity of habitat by breaking up a stretch of stream into a series of pools.
 Surface turbulence, eddies, and bubbles are generated by drop structures that provide hiding and cover for fish and other aquatic organisms.
 Water is aerated as it passes over drop structures.
 Sediment is collected and sorted in scour pools, which provide energy dissipation.

 On the other hand, drop structures may also become barriers to fish.
 The downstream channel may erode and slowly and unexpectedly increase the height of the structure, to a point where migratory fish, such as salmon, cannot pass over the structure.
 Other causes may be that the plunge pool is obstructed or the water flow is too shallow.
-However, many properly functioning drop structures themselves may impede the upstream and downstream migration of fish.
+However, many properly functioning drop structures may themselves impede the upstream and downstream migration of fish.

 Unless the structure is designed to maintain them, existing fish spawning pools will be impacted or lost.